Meet the iACTcenter Faculty & Team

 Tracy earned her Ph.D. in Human Development, her MA in Human and Organization Systems, and her Evidence-Based Coaching Certificate from Fielding Graduate University.
 Her dissertation focused on the social-emotional needs of highly gifted adults.
 She serves as president of the Austin chapter of the International Coaching Federation (ICF) and has held an ICF credential since 2010, currently as a Professional Certified Coach.
 Plus she can jump rope tap dance.

 Jean Gibson is a certified Wisdom Coach and adult Life and Career Coach (Diploma as a Personal Performance Coach).
-She is an Associate member of the Chartered Institute of Personnel Development and is an accredited Flow Consultant.
-She has successfully completed training to become a Certified ADHD (Attention Deficit Hyperactivity Life Coach) CALC from the International ADHD Coach Training Centre.
+She is an associate member of the Chartered Institute of Personnel Development and an accredited flow consultant.
+She has completed training to become a Certified ADHD (Attention Deficit Hyperactivity Life Coach) CALC from the International ADHD Coach Training Centre.

-Jean began her formal coaching practice in June 2016 after a long career in Information Technology and Human Resources managing individuals and teams at all levels within and across a blue chip organisation in the UK.
-With a background in Human Resources, Project Management and Leading Teams Jean initially focused on career coaching professionals.
+Jean began her formal coaching practice in June 2016 after a long career in Information Technology and Human Resources, managing individuals and teams at all levels within and across a blue-chip organization in the UK.
+With a background in Human Resources, Project Management, and Leading Teams, Jean initially focused on career coaching professionals.

-With 4 grown up children Jean is acutely aware of the challenges kids try to navigate and how stressful and unhappy their lives can be.
-She also understands from the perspective of parents their desire for their children to be happy.
-She actively coaches children from 10 years old to young adults giving them firm foundation to grow into positive, courageous and self-confident adults.
+With four grown children, Jean is acutely aware of the challenges kids try to navigate and how stressful and unhappy their lives can be.
+From the parents’ perspective, she also understands their desire for their children to be happy.
+She actively coaches children from 10 to young adults, giving them a firm foundation to grow into positive, courageous, and self-confident adults.

-When her grandson was diagnosed with ADHD she became the support for her daughter and sought to understand all she could in order to ensure he was provided with the assistance he needed to thrive.
-As a result she wrote a book The ADHD Support Handbook, about her experience to help other parents and care givers, setup a Facebook community, The ADHD Revolution, and expanded her coaching practice to continue to help those living with ADHD.
+When her grandson was diagnosed with ADHD, she became the support for her daughter and sought to understand all she could to ensure he was provided with the assistance he needed to thrive.
+As a result, she wrote a book, The ADHD Support Handbook, about her experience helping other parents and caregivers, set up a Facebook community, The ADHD Revolution, and expanded her coaching practice to continue to help those living with ADHD.

-Jean is excited to become an instructor with the iACT and work with individuals wishing to understand and learn more about ADHD and in particular become Life Coaches supporting others with the condition.
-Her desire to empower those with ADHD to recognise their strengths and talents enabling them to fulfil their potential in life.
+Jean is excited to be an instructor with the iACT, work with individuals wishing to understand and learn more about ADHD, and, in particular, become a Life Coach supporting others with the condition.
+She desires to empower those with ADHD to recognize their strengths and talents, enabling them to fulfill their potential in life.

 Lisanne possesses an inspiring passion and zest for the art and science of coaching.
-She brings to her heart-centred work over fifteen years of facilitating change for over 1,000 coaching clients around the world, including a wide range of ages, lifestyles, and living circumstances.
-With a delightful blend of curiosity, play, and spaciousness, Lisanne crafts safe and inviting spaces where growth blossoms, and radical self-care and self-agency thrive.
+She brings to her heart-centered work over fifteen years of facilitating change for over 1,000 coaching clients worldwide, including various ages, lifestyles, and living circumstances.
+With a delightful blend of curiosity, play, and spaciousness, Lisanne crafts safe and inviting spaces where growth blossoms, radical self-care, and self-agency thrive.

-Lisanne is a National Board Certified Health & Wellness Coach, a Professional Certified ADHD and Life Coach, with advanced training in ADHD Coaching and ADHD Coaching for youth and families.
+Lisanne is a nationally board-certified health and wellness coach and a professionally certified ADHD and life coach with advanced training in ADHD coaching and ADHD coaching for youth and families.
 She is also a Certified Solution-Focused Brief Coach, PN Level 2 Master Coach, Certified Personal Training Specialist, and Registered Yoga Teacher (RYT-200).

-Lisanne also walks the talk and her dedication to radical self-care is evident in her multidisciplinary approach to holistic well-being.
-From leaving a successful corporate career in marketing management to becoming a birth and postpartum doula, childbirth educator, yoga instructor, health coach, business owner, she truly brings all of who she is in the work she energizes as a multi-faceted change catalyst.
+Lisanne also walks the talk, and her dedication to radical self-care is evident in her multidisciplinary approach to holistic well-being.
+From leaving a successful corporate career in marketing management to becoming a birth and postpartum doula, childbirth educator, yoga instructor, health coach, and business owner, she truly brings all she is into her work as a multi-faceted change catalyst.
 Being diagnosed with ADHD later in life was a gift that brought a sense of validation and freedom that further inspired Lisanne to expand her coaching practice.
 Despite constant change, curiosity, creativity, and play remain at the heart of it all, as do her three wonderful kiddos, three wacky whippets, and her rock n’ roll husband.

-Farah is an Ivy League grad Health Executive with a Masters in Health Administration (MHA), a Certified Executive Coach (CEC) with the Associate Certified Coach (ACC) credential from the International Coaching Federation (ICF), & an Attention Deficit / Hyperactivity Disorder (ADHD) Coach.
-She has briefed senior leaders (e.g. Canadian Ministers, US Senators, Ambassadors, etc.), led high-performing teams, navigated DEI (diversity / equity / inclusion)-related issues, & provided 1:1 & group coaching within organizations & privately.
+Farah is an Ivy League grad Health Executive with a Master in Health Administration (MHA), a Certified Executive Coach (CEC) with the Associate Certified Coach (ACC) credential from the International Coaching Federation (ICF), & an Attention Deficit / Hyperactivity Disorder (ADHD) Coach.
+She has briefed senior leaders (e.g., Canadian Ministers, US Senators, Ambassadors, etc.), led high-performing teams, navigated DEI (diversity/equity/inclusion)-related issues, & provided 1:1 & group coaching within organizations & privately.